 I am very happy with the end result!
 The floor is hard, smooth and shiny.
 It holds up very well to all kinds of traffic too.
 I would definitely do this again.

-Finishing the sub floor was just one of the cost effective projects we had done at the cabin.
-See how we also finished our walls with whitewashed plywood for a light rustic chic look.
+Finishing the sub floor was just one of the cost effective projects we had done at the cabin and it’s probably our favorite.
+For a fun wall accent, we also put up thin brick veneer.